Acoustic Music That Grooves

 “Woody Moran is a singer/songwriter with a truly unique sound.
 Woody weaves excellent guitar skills with crisp, laid back vocals.
 His lyrics tell stories and he’s got a knack for catchy melodies.
 Woody’s talents are especially evident in a live setting; with heaps of stage presence, solid musicianship and an undeniable charm, he can grab the attention of a room immediately and hold them effortlessly with well-written songs and amusing comedic banter.
 We have no idea why he moved to Portland, Oregon of all places.”
 Woody’s Mom

-Woody was born and raised under the open skies of Texas and Oklahoma, and like the Texas cowboys of old, has always had a restless traveler’s soul.
+Woody Moran (ASCAP) was born and raised under the open skies of Texas and Oklahoma, and like the Texas cowboys of old, has always had a restless traveler’s soul.
 He headed out to Arizona when he was 20 to start playing, eventually led him on to California and a successful career in the music industry.
 This life choice put him in contact, and sometimes in the studio with some of the greatest musicians, engineers and producers on the planet, resulting in an incredible first hand performance & studio education as well as numerous mentions of special thanks on albums (including: Yes, Dixie Dregs, Journey, Starr Parodi, T Lavitz, Jason Miles, and Kilimanjaro).

 Having studied violin and piano as a child, his high school involvement with music included snare drum in the marching band, 1st chair clarinet in the orchestra, and he was even awarded a university scholarship for upright bass in the school lab (jazz) band, all while playing guitar and singing in various rock bands.